andrewwinters5000/klimakoffer/milestone2/milestone2_radiation.md

 @@

 @@colbox-blue
-**Remark 9:** The phenomenological model of Budyko drastically improves the temperature prediction of Earth from the crude blackbody temperature of $-18$ to the temperature $13^\circ C$, compared to the observed value of about $14.5^\circ C$.
+**Remark 9:** The phenomenological model of Budyko drastically improves the temperature prediction of Earth from the crude black-body temperature of $-18$ to the temperature $13^\circ C$, compared to the observed value of about $14.5^\circ C$.
 @@

 ## Effect of greenhouse gases ($CO_2$)